 Venus is a hot, hot planet, but a series of experiments done by the European Space Agency’s Venus Express, meant to be its swan song, has thrown up three surprises.

-One: at minus 250 degrees Fahrenheit, the Venusian atmosphere, on the whole, is far colder than anywhere on Earth.
+One: At minus 250 Fahrenheit, the Venusian atmosphere, on the whole, is far colder than anywhere on Earth.

 Venus Express arrived at Venus in 2006.
-It spent eight years, studying it from orbit, “vastly outliving the mission’s planned duration of 500 days” before running out of gas.
-Before it bid farewell, it engaged in an aerobraking campaign—a maneuver in which a spacecraft flies through a body’s atmosphere to reduce its speed.
+It spent the next eight years, studying it from orbit, “vastly outliving the mission’s planned duration of 500 days.”

 It was “industrious to the end.”
 Before it ran out of gas, it engaged in an aerobraking campaign—a maneuver in which a spacecraft flies through a planet’s atmosphere to reduce its speed—enabling researchers to have one last sniff of the Venusian air.